WalletConnect/walletconnect-docs/docs/protocol/intro.md

 ```

 ### [Relay Protocol Messages](../api/relay-server.md)
-These are JSON objects that are used to communicate with the Relay bridge.
-The relay bridge acts as a tunnel for tunneling/passing messages between DApps and wallets.
+These are JSON objects that are used to communicate with the Relay server.
+The relay server acts as a tunnel for tunneling/passing messages between DApps and wallets.

 #### Example of a Relay Message  ( [WakuSubscriptionRequest](../api/relay-server.md#subscription)):
 ```json